Tower-king/Nigeria-ART-Coverage-Dashboard/README.md

 ## Data source

-The dashboard uses the workbook in `data/HIV_Adolescent_ART_Coverage_2025.xlsx`.
+The dashboard uses the workbook in `HIV_Adolescent_ART_Coverage_2025.xlsx` sourced from UNAIDS public databank.

 ## Technologies used

-- `Streamlit` for the web dashboard
+- Streamlit for the web dashboard
-- `Pandas` for data loading and transformation
+- Pandas for data loading and transformation
-- `Altair` for interactive visualizations
+- Altair for interactive visualizations
-- `OpenPyXL` for reading the workbook
+- OpenPyXL for reading the workbook
+- Matplotlib for plotting graphs

 ## How it works

-1. The workbook is loaded from `data/`.
-2. The `Value` field is normalized so strings such as `4,100`, `>95`, and `<200` are safely converted to numeric values.
-3. The sidebar filters are applied to build the ranking, comparison, and top-10 views.
+1. The sidebar filters are applied to build the ranking, comparison, and top-10 views.
-4. The app renders polished metrics, charts, and a country table in a wide-layout dashboard.
+2. The app renders polished metrics, charts, and a country table in a wide-layout dashboard.

 ## Deployment